Using the Cycles Dashboard

 | Webhook fleet health | Active / Paused / Disabled | /webhooks?status=ACTIVE|PAUSED|DISABLED |

 Each card title carries a muted "· click a slice" hint to telegraph interactivity.
 Dark-mode palette re-derives on toggle (the charts aren't just re-skinned images — they're vue-echarts instances driven by a reactive useChartTheme composable).
 Spec-terminal CLOSED budgets are filtered out of the utilization bucketing and total (v0.1.25.59) so a CLOSED budget at 120% doesn't inflate "Over cap" and CLOSED budgets don't inflate "Healthy" — FROZEN stays included because it's non-terminal.
-Independently, the five attention cards exclude rows owned by CLOSED tenants (v0.1.25.45) so the transient Mode-B cascade window doesn't surface un-actionable work.
+Independently, the client-fetched attention cards (every card except Recent denials, which comes from the server aggregate) exclude rows owned by CLOSED tenants (v0.1.25.45) so the transient Mode-B cascade window doesn't surface un-actionable work.
 Screen readers get an auto-rendered sr-only data table per pie chart (v0.1.25.56).

-Under the donuts, five attention cards surface actionable work: Budgets at or near cap, Frozen budgets, Budgets with debt, Expiring API keys, Failing webhooks.
+Under the donuts, six attention cards surface actionable work: Budgets at or near cap, Budgets with debt, Frozen budgets, Failing webhooks, Expiring API keys (7d), and Recent denials (1h).
 Each card's "View all" link carries the same filter the card applied, so drill-down and card count agree by construction.
+An alert banner above the counter strip enumerates whichever cards are firing as severity-colored jump-link pills.

 Power-user features